ruigomesbioinf/2-PEopt/README.md

 <img src=https://github.com/ruigomesbioinf/2-PEopt/blob/main/assets/EEUMLOGO.png alt="drawing" width="100"/>

 # Optimisation of phenylethanol production in Saccharomyces cerevisiae and Escherichia coli
-GitHub repository to support the development of the project "Optimisation of phenylethanol production in Saccharomyces cerevisiae and Escherichia coli"
+GitHub repository to support the development of the project "Optimisation of phenylethanol production in Saccharomyces cerevisiae and Escherichia coli" <br>
 Overleaf LaTeX file with main article for this project: https://www.overleaf.com/read/fffxhfdpckqw

 <p align = "justify">